grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.snmp.md

 | `config_file` | `string`             | SNMP configuration file defining custom modules. |         | no       |
 | `config`      | `string` or `secret` | SNMP configuration as inline string.             |         | no       |

 The `config_file` argument points to a YAML file defining which snmp_exporter modules to use.
-See [snmp_exporter](https://github.com/prometheus/snmp_exporter#generating-configuration) for details on how to generate a config file.
+Refer to [snmp_exporter](https://github.com/prometheus/snmp_exporter#generating-configuration) for details on how to generate a configuration file.

 The `config` argument must be a YAML document as string defining which SNMP modules and auths to use.
 `config` is typically loaded by using the exports of another component.
 For example,